DXgovernance/DAVI/src/stores/readme.md

 1. Copy the hook file to the appropiate folder:
    - `[implementationName] > fetchers > [fetchingImplementation]`
    - `[implementationName] > writers`
+2. Extract the events onto their own hook, with the name: `useListenToEventDescription`.
+Save it in the `[implementationName] > events` folder
-2. Export the hook in the `index.ts` file
+3. Export the hook in the `index.ts` file
-3. In `types.ts` add the new hook to `HooksInterfaceWithFallback`, with the corresponding type
+4. In `types.ts` add the new hook to `HooksInterfaceWithFallback`, with the corresponding type
-4. In `[implementationName] > index.ts`: import the hook and add it to `hooks > fetchers > [default | fallback]` key of the exported governance interface
+5. In `[implementationName] > index.ts`: import the hook and add it to `hooks > fetchers > [default | fallback]` key of the exported governance interface
-5. Find every file where the hook is used and:
+6. Find every file where the hook is used and:

    1. Delete the previous hook import
    2. Add